 Through the years, Friends of the Peak has trained crew leaders and project leaders in the various aspects needed for a successful volunteer project.
 The training is sometimes more informal on-the-job training, but often classroom work and field application.
 Training also has focused on specific needs.
 Training for trail construction and for trail maintenance, which has different issues, have been offered separately and together.
 Coordinating projects has even more aspects, planning the entire event and all the logistics involved in that, and then executing.
 In 2011, Friends of the Peak offered training, separately, for project coordinators, for crew leaders for trail maintenance, and on evaluating trails and deciding what work to do.
-In 2012 and 2013, Friends of the Peak joined with Colorado Springs Parks and Recreational and Cultural Services, Trails and Open Space Coalition, Rocky Mountain Field Institute, Volunteers for Outdoor Colorado, and other Friends groups to provide crew leader training in trail construction, trail maintenance, and restoration for the Friends groups in the area.
+Since 2012, Friends of the Peak has joined with Colorado Springs Parks and Recreational and Cultural Services, Trails and Open Space Coalition, Rocky Mountain Field Institute, Volunteers for Outdoor Colorado, and other Friends groups to provide crew leader training in trail construction, trail maintenance, and restoration for the Friends groups in the area.

 Pikes Peak Highway